waydabber/BetterDisplay/README.md

 ## Supporting the project / purchasing BetterDisplay Pro

 You can now support development by purchasing a BetterDisplay Pro license directly in the app.
-Just navigate to `Preferences...` > `Pro` and click on `Buy BetterDisplay Pro`.
+Just navigate to `Settings` (gear icon) > `Pro` and click on `Buy BetterDisplay Pro`.
 Please note that even if you don't buy the app, you can still use many of the features for free.
 The original open-source version is also available for free.

 For more info check out [this discussion](https://github.com/waydabber/BetterDisplay/discussions/233)